sabaricse/happyfacescrud/happyfaces/readme.txt

 Remove messages from messages.properties
 Remove faces-config.xml navigation rules.

-After those steps you are good to go further with your own application without any sight of demo.
+After those steps you are good to go further with your own application without any sight of demo files.

 TODO:
 1.